veganmosfet/Solar_Cybersecurity_Requirements/README.md

 ### Safety Pure Hardware Protection Mechanisms

-In case of firmware compromisation, following pure hardware circuits shall be implemented:
+In case of compromised firmware, following pure hardware circuits shall be implemented:
 1. Short circuit protection at the solar **and** grid side
 2. Over-heating protection